Logan City, Nevada – Mining on Mount Irish

 Petroglyphs in the Mount Irish Nevada Wilderness

 Getting to the ghost town of Logan City is an adventure in itself.
-If you take Highway 318 out of Crystal Springs, and up to Nesbitt Lake, there is a dirt road through BLM land called Logan Canyon Road.
+If you take Highway 318 out of Crystal Springs and up to Nesbitt Lake, there is a dirt road through BLM land called Logan Canyon Road.
 You really should map it first, as you might not see it from the highway.
 A gate is at the entrance that asks you to close it on your way through.
-Hope you are in a high clearance vehicle with four-wheel drive for this adventure.
+We hope you are in a high-clearance vehicle with four-wheel drive for this adventure.

 As you near the Mt.
 Irish Wilderness, you’ll find areas of Petroglyphs.
-There are some BLM markers nearby to help you find them, so be on the lookout.
+There are some Bureau of Land Management markers nearby to help you find them, so be on the lookout.

 Logan City, Nv View